jlinpw/test-benchmark-action/README.md

   ...
 ```

 4. Setting the cluster ID will be dependent on the workflow parameter JSON.
-This can (and probably will) be changed in `run_workflow.py` for future benchmark tests (although there could be a better way to do this, like setting the cluster ID as a fixed variable in the workflow JSON file for each workflow, much like `startCmd`). `resource.json` can also be changed to reflect the cluster configuration needed for specific benchmark tests, but this creates a basic Google cluster.
+This can (and probably will) be changed in `run_workflow.py` for future benchmark tests (although there could be a better way to do this, like setting the cluster ID as a fixed variable in the workflow JSON file for each workflow, much like `startCmd`). `resource.json` can also be changed to reflect the cluster configuration needed for specific benchmark tests, but this creates a basic and cheap Google cluster.

-Further error checking is needed within the code.